Public Record & Evidence Map – A Whistleblower Led Archive of:

 4. Escalating Claim Inconsistencies Over Time

-A review of Agua Plus and Plus Brand promotional history shows a progressive escalation in claims over several years, including:
+A review of AGUA Plus and Plus Brand promotional history shows a progressive escalation in claims over several years, including:

 • “Patent-pending” → “Patented” → “Protected across 150+ jurisdictions”.